 Check out our Instant Pot – My New Favorite Amazing Kitchen Gadget blog post for more Instant Pot information.

 Look for 2 to 3 pounds of beef chuck steak at your market.
 I chose the steak version instead of a roast because this cut was on sale.
 I read that chuck steak is the same piece of meat as a roast but is cut into 1 to 3-inch thick slices.
 I used two steaks, weighing about 2.5 pounds in total.

 The first step is to sear the meat.
-I wanted to reduce the amount fat in the broth at the end of the cooking time, the broth is almost the best part, so I used a spray cooking oil and lightly covered the inside of the cooking pot.
+I wanted to reduce the amount fat in the broth at the end of the cooking time, so I used a spray cooking oil and lightly covered the inside of the cooking pot.
 After the inside of the pot is sprayed, press the Sauté button on the cooker and wait until it’s hot.

 While waiting for the cooker to heat up, salt and pepper both pieces of meat generously on each side.
 Then sauté, one piece at a time, for 90 seconds on one side, turn the steak and sauté for another 90 seconds on the other side.

 As the steaks are seared and have a nice brown crust, move them to a plate.
 One benefit to searing in the Instant Pot is the sides of the cooking pot are so high, splattering is kept to a minimum, meaning less mess to clean up.
 You can skip the searing step if you like, but it definitely adds more flavor.
 I’ve tried both methods and either way turns out good.